LucasDelfino92/morrowindsharp/main.md

 The mod order dictates the priority a given mod's assets have over the mods installed before it.
 Respect this order to ensure assets are overwritten as intended.

-> ℹ️ Mods from the guide add-on are indented.

 <details>
 	<summary>Mod order</summary>